 The Safety Hand

 You can download it and print it with your kids.
-The goal is to have the names and phone numbers of 5 safe adults so, if the child feels unsafe, he/she can call any of all of the adults to share what is going on. |
+The goal is to have the names and phone numbers of 5 safe persons so, if the child feels unsafe, he/she can call any of all of the adults to share what is going on. |

 |